boby299/Skyblock-Listing-Bot/README.md

 # Skyblock-Listing-Bot
 ThankYou to zones for the listing bot<3

+Need to run "npm install skyhelper-networth" for list to work

 I think /whitelist doesnt work but easy fix and u can just whitelist manually in whitelist.json